csggnn/qnet_navigation/Report.md

  - The ExperienceReplayer class supports priority values and priority sampling, enabling to implement prioritized experience replay in the future.
  - The PytorchBaseNetwork class supports dropout, linear layers and a stub for the addition of convolutional layers.
- Other architechture could be experimented for different environments.
+ Other architechture could be experimented for mode complex environments.
  - The DiscreteActionEnv interface class eases the development of environment wrappers, so that the new envorimnents can be easily tested.
-Several features found in the original solution of the DQN exercise could be ported to this project, this has not been done just not to accumulate further delay but should be done if the code is to be used in the future.
  - The code does not currently support GPU, this should be added.
+ - A wider optimization session could be run to get reliable performance results and drive reliable conclusions on good and bad architechtures for solving this environment